1. Home

 Getting Started with Editor 2.0

 Editor 2.0 gives you complete creative control over your sales funnels with a professional canvas-based page builder that eliminates design guesswork.
-The 48-column grid system ensures pixel-perfect alignment across all funnel pages while maintaining responsive design, letting you build high-converting checkout experiences that scale from your first sale to enterprise volume without technical expertise or developer costs.
+The grid system ensures pixel-perfect alignment across all funnel pages while maintaining responsive design, letting you build high-converting checkout experiences that scale from your first sale to enterprise volume without technical expertise or developer costs.

 Editor 2.0 is currently in a closed Beta.
 If you’re interested in participating in the Editor 2.0 Beta, please submit your interest via this form.